AG7GN/nexus-utilities/README.md

 	pcmanfm --reconfigure

 After you start the script (__Raspberry > Preferences > Edit Desktop Background Text__), enter the text you want to display and optionally check the box to show your Pi's host name, then click __OK__.
 The script won't close until you Cancel, so click __Cancel__ when you're satisfied with your new desktop.

+## FSQ Search script

+This script monitors the `fsq_audit_log.text` file and optionally runs a user specified script upon locating a string provided by the user as search criteria.
+It also prints (with an optional timestamp) messages matching the user's search string to stdout.
+This script has no GUI and is designed to run in a terminal or as an autostart app in Fldigi.
+Only one instance of the script runs at a time and it monitors messages for both the left and right radios simultaneously.
+It will kill itself if no more instances of Fldigi are running.

+For usage information, run this command in the Terminal:

+	fsq_search.sh -h